hasibulhasan1542/Obsidian/International/Theory.md

 ### 102. **Prisoner’s Dilemma**

-- **Explanation**: The Prisoner’s Dilemma is a classic example from game theory where two individuals acting in their own self-interest may not produce the optimal outcome for both.
-It shows how rational behavior can lead to a worse result when both sides fail to cooperate.
+- **Explanation**: The Prisoner’s Dilemma is a classic example from game theory where <font color="#ffff00">two individuals acting in their own self-interest may not produce the optimal outcome for both.
+It shows how rational behavior can lead to a worse result when both sides fail to cooperate</font>.

 - **Example**: **Nuclear arms race**—During the Cold War, both the United States and the Soviet Union faced a dilemma: while both countries would be safer if they agreed to limit nuclear weapons, both feared that the other would cheat, leading them to continue building arsenals, thus escalating the arms race.